 They are very friendly dogs that make great house pets as long as you have the time and energy to entertain them.
 This is because they were originally bred to be gun dogs.

 However, their nature is very similar, which is what makes them good guard dogs.
-Despite their reputation as an aggressive breed, if they are trained correctly then they are very loving and loyal dogs.
+Despite their reputation as an aggressive breed, if they are trained correctly, they are very loving and loyal dogs.
 They are very intelligent and are very aware of situations.
-Just like a Doberman, they are very loyal to and protective of their owners.
+Just like Doberman, they are very loyal to and protective of their owners.

 What Dogs Look Like Dobermans?

-Great Dane, although maybe not the most obvious choice in the place of a Doberman, are a great alternative in that they are very similar in their shape.
-They are an elegant, slim dog, albeit much larger in size.
-They are also bred in a multitude of different colorings and patterns meaning that you are able to find one with coloring similar to that of a Doberman.
+Great Dane, although maybe not the most obvious choice in the place of a Doberman, is a great alternative in that they are very similar in shape.
+They are elegant, slim dogs, albeit much larger in size.
+They are also bred in a multitude of different colorings and patterns, meaning that you are able to find one with coloring similar to that of a Doberman.

 German pinschers look incredibly similar to Dobermans.
 They have the same short silky coat and also have the same black and brown coloring and a similar patterning.
 However, they are also bred in other colorings.

-Just like Dobermans their ears are very often pinned, giving them a very similar look to that distinctive of the Doberman breed.
-They are also a medium-size dog which makes them also similar in shape and size to a Doberman.
+Just like Dobermans, their ears are very often pinned, giving them a very similar look to that distinctive of the Doberman breed.
+They are also medium-size dogs which makes them also similar in shape and size to a Doberman.

-If it the brown and black coloring of the Doberman that you like the Beauceron breed is also a good choice in the place of a Doberman.
-They are a slightly larger dog but have a very similar patterning.
+If it the brown and black coloring of the Doberman that you like, the Beauceron breed is also a good choice in the place of a Doberman.
+They are slightly larger dogs but have a very similar pattern.
 Like Dobermans, their coat is short and shiny.
-Their air is also very “noble” like that of a Doberman.
+Their air is also very “noble,” like that of a Doberman.

 The Manchester terrier is significantly smaller than the Doberman in terms of size but is very similar in its shape.
 Its slim figure and elegant stature mark it as a good alternative to a Doberman.
 It almost looks like a puppy Doberman.
-It has the same coloring and patterning as a Doberman, as well as the same distinctive look (Manchester terriers’ ears are often pointed like those of a Doberman).
+It has the same coloring and patterning as a Doberman and the same distinctive look (Manchester terriers’ ears are often pointed like those of a Doberman).